-There will be 2 feed trucks and 3 livestock trucks on average per week from Nucleus Site 1.
+There will be 3 feed trucks and 3 livestock trucks per week servicing Nucleus Site 2.
 This roughly equates to about 1 truck per day on average.
 Actual truck schedules will vary depending on feed and livestock delivery schedules.
 Some days there may be no truck, tomorrow there may be two.
-There will 3 - 4 vehicles per day for staff and visitors.
+There will also be 3 vehicles per day for staff and visitors.
 All vehicles will comply with speed & load restrictions.